 07 Oct 2019

-The total plant consisted of 77 variable speed drives, 400 proximity sensors and 200 solenoid valves, which control five spray booths, two ovens, overhead crane systems, and a full overhead conveyor system that runs throughout the entire plant.
+The total plant consisted of 77 variable speed drives, 400 proximity sensors, and 200 solenoid valves, which control five spray booths, two ovens, overhead crane systems, and a full overhead conveyor system that runs throughout the entire plant.

-The system was designed to have three main locations: the primer area, top coat area and master MCC.
+The system was designed to have three main locations: the primer area, top coat area, and master MCC.
 The master MCC had the main PLC and SCADA system, with the other two areas using remote systems.
 Installed within the master MCC was a safety PLC, which also communicated to the two remote MCCs.
 The safety of the plant was not segregated and could be programmed with flexibility.